Histograms

 plot(b_range, seriestype=:scatter)

-It is often necessary to normalise the histogram in some way.
-The normalise attribute is used for this purpose.
-It allows us to normalise the total area of the intervals to 1.
-Since we have selected a sample from a normal distribution, we can also plot it.
+It is often necessary to normalize the histogram in some way.
+The normalize attribute is used for this.
+It allows you to normalize the total area of the intervals to 1.
+Since we have selected a sample from a normal distribution, we can also graph it.

 p(x) = 1/sqrt(2pi) * exp(-x^2/2)